spitbol/spitbol-docs/minimal.md

 ### Registers

-There are three index registers called XR
+There are three index registers called XR,XL, XS.
-,XL ,XS .
-In addition
-XL may sometimes be referred to by the alias of *XT* - see section 4.
-Any of the above registers may hold a positive unsigned integer in the range (*0 le n le CFP$L ).
+In addition XL may sometimes be referred to by the alias of XT - see section 4.
+Any of the above registers may hold a positive unsigned integer in the range (*0* le n le CFP$L).
 When the index register is used for indexing purposes, this must be an appropriate address.
 XS is special in that it is
 used to point to the top item of a stack in memory.
-The stack may build up or down in memory.since it is required that XS points to the stack top but access to items below the top is permitted, registers XS and *XT* may be used with suitable offsets to index stacked items. only XS and *XT* may be used for this purpose since the direction of the offset is target machine dependent. *XT* is a synonym for XL which therefore cannot be used in code sequences referencing *XT*.
+The stack may build up or down in memory.since it is required that XS points to the stack top but access to items below the top is permitted, registers XS and XT may be used with suitable offsets to index stacked items. only XS and XT may be used for this purpose since the direction of the offset is target machine dependent.
+XT is a synonym for XL which therefore cannot be used in code sequences referencing XT.